umbraco/UmbracoDocs/Umbraco-StarterKit/index.md

 ### [Settings](Uno-pedia/Settings)

-An Umbraco Starterkit project can be configured in many different way.
+An Umbraco Uno project can be configured in many different way.
 In this section you can learn more about the various caonfiguration options that are available to you.

 ### [Content Types](Uno-pedia/Content-Types)